RyanKelvinFord/simple-app/README.md

     minikube service react -n react

 Overall, these steps are demonstrating how to set up a local development environment for deploying and testing Kubernetes applications using Minikube and Argo CD.

+Next steps would be to have ArgoCd deploy the application and have it automatically watch the repository.